Auction Marketing: What to Say (and What Not to Say)

 What should I say when promoting a charity auction?

-Lead with impact—what the funds will accomplish, who benefits, and the tangible difference donors' bids make.
+Lead with impact.
+What will the funds accomplish?
+Who benefits?
+What tangible difference do donor bids make?
 Tie event details (date, items, registration) to the cause.
 Be specific, not generic.
+According to CharityAuctions.com platform data, more than 50,000 organizations have used CharityAuctions since 2007.

 Share this answer